Asthma in children and adolescents

 - Making sure the Asthma Action Plan is on file at your child's daycare, school, and extracurricular activities

-- Home monitoring including using a peak flow meter
+- Home monitoring, including the use of a peak flow meter

 - Communicating regularly with your child’s doctor

 Doctors classify asthma based on factors such as symptom frequency, nighttime awakenings, lung function, medication need, and normal activity functioning.
 Asthma severity is generally classified into four groups:

 - Mild Persistent

 Once asthma severity is classified, there is a recommended treatment approach that takes into consideration three age groupings:

 - 4 years old or younger

 - 12 years or older